| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 and I was the accussee.
 It was brought up in court that the man that I was having a relationship with throughout the custody

 fight had herpes.
+I had brought

 this upon myself because when you lose your husband and your best friend, there's no one to talk to anymore.
 This fact forced